How To Keep Your Garden Green

 - Start small.
 Cultivating a fully organic garden can be intimidating so start small by trying your organic gardening methods out first in a planter or small section of your yard.
 Expand from there.

-- Collect rain water.
+- Collect rainwater.
 This is especially important in areas with water shortages but also beneficial in areas with regular rainfall.
 Making a homemade rain barrel is relatively easy and is a great way to reduce your impact on the earth and ensure your garden is green.

 - Water smartly.
 There are proven methods to water more efficiently and effectively thereby, reducing your environmental impact.
-Water during the coolest parts of the day, namely, the night time, or set your sprinkler systems to an early dawn setting.
+Water during the coolest parts of the day, namely, the nighttime, or set your sprinkler systems to an early dawn setting.
 This reduces the amount of water that simply evaporates when you water during warmer parts of the day.

 - Cultivate food.
 The pandemic illustrated the importance of self-sustainability.
 If you can grow some of the food you eat, you will reduce trips to the grocery store which, in turn, reduces the emissions used to get there.
-You can also sign up for a CSA (Community-Supported Agriculture) – these are farms which allow you to purchase local food products directly from them.
-It is a great way support your local farmers and community and ensure you are eating better, greener more locally-produced food.
+You can also sign up for a CSA (Community-Supported Agriculture) – these are farms that allow you to purchase local food products directly from them.
+It is a great way to support your local farmers and community and ensure you are eating better, greener more locally-produced food.

 - Plant a tree.
 Trees serve many purposes.
-They offer wildlife a home, they purify the air, they provide shade and of course, they add a beautiful dimension to your yard.
+They offer wildlife a home, they purify the air, they provide shade, and of course, they add a beautiful dimension to your yard.
 Most cities offer guidance on how and what type of tree to plant, including the City of Meridian ID.
-Nurseries, too, are a good source for advice on tree selection, planting and cultivation.
+Nurseries, too, are a good source for advice on tree selection, planting, and cultivation.

 - Plant organic seeds.
 This is a great first step in greening your garden and ensures some of your new plants start their young lives on eco-friendly terms.

 - Reduce your use of chemical-based garden products.
-Try to avoid chemical-based fertilizers, herbicides and pesticides when nourishing your garden.
+Try to avoid chemical-based fertilizers, herbicides, and pesticides when nourishing your garden.
 Seek out natural, more benign alternatives.

-The Quartet community is coming soon to North Meridian ID, located just off Black Cat Road offering larger homesites for building and proximity to shopping, dining and services.
-The community will also feature interconnected walking paths, green spaces and a community pool.homebuilder in meridian id, new homes for sale in meridian id
+The Quartet community is coming soon to North Meridian ID, located just off Black Cat Road offering larger homesites for building and proximity to shopping, dining, and services.
+The community will also feature interconnected walking paths, green spaces, and a community pool.homebuilder in meridian id, new homes for sale in meridian id

 This post was written by Brighton Homes